adazarz/automation_project/README.md

 The aim of the program is to automate describing customer items.
 It takes the data from excel file, processes them and uses to change documents' texts and reason codes in the ERP system.
 It takes from excel file customer numbers, bill of exchange numbers, their sums and invoice numbers that are planned for payment with these bills of exchange.
 It also checks if there are no inconsistencies in the customer numbers.

-The part of the script that deals with the ERP system has been removed.
+The part of the script that deals with the ERP system has been removed due to its confidentiality.

 How the program reads data from excel